 In order to achieve the goal of pristine countertops set forth in my DIY Slide-Out Shelves post, I needed to relocate most of the crap that had been inhabiting my lower cabinets.
 For much of the stuff, I followed by my preferred method of dealing with unused and unwanted crap:

-- Find a large cardboard box in the big pile of large cardboard boxes taking up considerable real estate in the basement
+- Find a large cardboard box in the big pile of large cardboard boxes taking up considerable real estate in the basement.

-- Toss unwanted crap in the large cardboard box
+- Toss unwanted crap in the large cardboard box.

-- Close the large cardboard box (at this point, if done properly, memory of the box’s contents should start to fade)
+- Close the large cardboard box (at this point, if done properly, memory of the box’s contents should start to fade).

-- Carry the large cardboard box to the basement
+- Carry the large cardboard box to the basement.

 - Search for space, preferably out of the way and hidden (what was in that box, again?)

-- Deposit the large cardboard box, turn around and walk away forever (what box?
+- Deposit the large cardboard box, turn around and walk away forever.
+(What box?
 What are you talking about?
 I don’t remember any box!)

-No shelf space left, no cabinet space that wasn’t spoken for, and the counters were off-limits.
-But wait!
-What was that there?
+No shelf space left, no cabinet space that wasn’t spoken for, and the countertops were strictly verboten by decree of The Commandant.

 Just look at all that wasted real estate!
 Go on!
 Look!
 (Yikes, just don’t look too hard at all those stains on the red chest of drawers.)